-Registry key Description widget is hidden.
-If set to ${\tt read-only}$ , the widget is visible in the read-only state. root/vncserver/gui/VNCShadowManager/widgets/vncUsePassword Controls the state of the VNC Use Password widget in the VNC Shadow utility.
+Registry key Description root/vncserver/gui/VNCShadowManager/widgets/ vncPassword Controls the state of the Set Password widget in the VNC Shadow tool.
 If set to active, the widget is visible in the UI and the user can interact with it.
 If set to inactive, the widget is hidden.
-If set to read-only, the widget is visible in the read-only state. root/vncserver/gui/VNCShadowManager/widgets/vncUseSSL Controls the state of the VNC Use SSL widget in the VNC Shadow utility.
+If set to read-only, the widget is visible in the read-only state. root/vncserver/gui/VNCShadowManager/widgets/ vncReadOnly Controls the state of the VNC Read Only widget in the VNC Shadow tool.
+If set to active, the widget is visible in the UI and the user can interact with it.
+If set to inactive, the widget is hidden.
+If set to read-only, the widget is visible in the read-only state. root/vncserver/gui/VNCShadowManager/widgets/ vncRefuseInDefault Controls the state of the Refuse connections in default widget in the VNC Shadow tool.
+If set to active, the widget is visible in the UI and the user can interact with it.
+If set to inactive, the widget is hidden.
+If set to read-only, the widget is visible in the read-only state. root/vncserver/gui/VNCShadowManager/widgets/vncTakeEffectRightNow Controls the state of the Re-set VNC server right now widget in the VNC Shadow tool.
+If set to active, the widget is visible in the UI and the user can interact with it.
+If set to inactive, the widget is hidden.
+If set to read-only, the widget is visible in the read-only state. root/vncserver/gui/VNCShadowManager/widgets/vncUsePassword Controls the state of the VNC Use Password widget in the VNC Shadow tool.
+If set to active, the widget is visible in the UI and the user can interact with it.
+If set to inactive, the widget is hidden.
+If set to read-only, the widget is visible in the read-only state. root/vncserver/gui/VNCShadowManager/widgets/vncUseSSL Controls the state of the VNC Use SSL widget in the VNC Shadow tool.
 If set to active, the widget is visible in the UI and the user can interact with it.
 If set to inactive, the widget is hidden.
 If set to read-only, the widget is visible in the read-only state.